jgdigitaljedi/portfolio2016/README.md

 ### Installation
 You must have Ruby and Sass installed for this to work.
+Also, you would need to set env variables for all of the API key references in the server code.

 ```sh
 $ npm install grunt bower -g